Analysis | Trump’s campaign depends on his supporters putting their health at risk

 The campaign of former vice president Joe Biden does have smaller crowds — largely because it aims to adhere to guidelines meant to control the spread of the virus.

-There have been cases of coronavirus detected among those who’ve attended Trump rallies, but given the breadth of the spread of the virus at this point, it’s hard to know the extent to which the rallies have boosted infection levels.
-In recent weeks, there have been big increases in cases in counties where Trump has held rallies — but there have been big increases in cases throughout states that he won four years ago.
+There have been coronavirus cases detected among those who have attended Trump rallies, but given the breadth of the virus’s spread at this point, it’s hard to know the extent to which the rallies have boosted infection levels.
+In recent weeks, there have been increases in cases in counties where Trump has held rallies — but there have been increases in cases throughout states that he won four years ago.

 In fact, the country passed a milestone in early September: For the first time, more cases were emerging each day in counties that voted for Trump in 2016 than in counties that voted for Hillary Clinton.
 It had been the case for a while that red states were accounting for more cases, but only in the past two months have red counties been the center of the virus’s spread.